 = Failure to repair a leak(s) within 72 hours after having been given notice directing the repair of such leak(s)

-STAGE 3 CRITICAL WATER USE RESTRICTIONS
+CRITICAL WATER USE RESTRICTIONS

 Stage 3 is designed to take significant steps to control the use of water in response to periods of critical water shortage.
 Stage 3 will begin when: